 DEAR DOCTOR K:

-Blurred vision is the most common symptom of astigmatism.
-Some people describe it as double vision but in only one eye.
-You may develop eyestrain, squinting and headaches from working to focus on near or distant objects.
+Some people describe the blurred visionas double vision but in only one eye.
+Astigmatism can lead to eyestrain, squinting and headaches from working to focus on near or distant objects.

-In LASIK, the doctor makes a small incision on the surface of the eye to create a small flap of tissue, which is lifted up.
-Then the doctor uses a cool laser beam to correct the irregular shape of the cornea.
-Recovery is usually quick and painless.
+Surgery may be a choice, especially for people who have dry eyes or other conditions that prohibit them from wearing corrective lenses.
+The most common type of surgery used to correct astigmatism is LASIK (laser in situ keratomileusis).
+In LASIK, a small incision is made on the surface of the eye to create a small flap of tissue, which then is lifted up.
+A cool laser beam corrects the irregular curvature of astigmatism.
+The flap is replaced, and recovery is usually quick and painless.